Delivering speed and convenience at scale

 Understanding our users needs

 To unpack the complexity behind our checkout experience, I mapped out the different delivery scenarios users could receive based on basket composition.
-This revealed 10 distinct scenarios, which I mapped and validated early with engineering and logistics to uncover dependencies and edge cases.
+This revealed 7 distinct scenarios, which I validated early with engineering and logistics to uncover dependencies and edge cases.

-Recognising that pet retail lagged behind in rapid delivery expectations, I also benchmarked against adjacent industries to set a clearer reference point for evolving user expectations.
+Recognising that pet retail lagged behind in rapid delivery expectations, I also benchmarked against adjacent industries such as florists to set a clearer reference point for evolving user expectations.

 Stating user needs and problems